Applying for Erasmus+ mobility grant

 - Print the form, sign it and send it to Ingrid Temler at External Relations (Ingrid Temler, External Relations, PO Box 117, 221 00 Lund, Sweden) or scan it and send it by email to ingrid [dot] temler [at] er [dot] lu [dot] se.

-- Your application is not counted as granted until you recieve the officially signed Erasmus+ Grant Agreement from Externa Relations.
-In order to be entitled to the first payment, you must have done the Erasmus+ language test which is required for the Erasmus students.
+- Your application is not approved until you receive the officially signed Erasmus+ Grant Agreement from External Relations.
+To be entitled to the first payment, you must have completed the Erasmus+ language assessment.

-- Please note: If you are not registered for exchange studies in the Ladok register, you will not be able to complete the application process.
-In that case, follow the instructions in the application form and send the document to Ingrid Temler at External Relations.
+- Please note that you will not be able to complete the application if you are not registered for exchange studies in Ladok.
+If this is the case, make sure to follow the instructions on the application form and send the document to Ingrid Temler at External Relations.

 Conditions for Erasmus mobility students